cobbler/cobbler.github.io/manuals/2.8.0/3/1/2_-_Profiles_and_Sub-Profiles.md

 layout: manpage
 title: Profiles & Sub-Profiles
 meta: 2.8.0
+nav: 2 - Profiles and Sub-Profiles
+navversion: nav28
 ---

 A profile associates a distribution to additional specialized options, such as a kickstart automation file.
 Profiles are the core unit of provisioning and at least one profile must exist for every distribution to be provisioned.
 A profile might represent, for instance, a web server or desktop configuration.
 In this way, profiles define a role to be performed.

 The profile command has the following sub-commands: